Sh-31/DSP-Mathlab-Notes/README.md

 ## By Sherif Ahmed

 Basic Matrix Operations
-This example shows basic techniques and functions for working with matrices in the MATLAB® language.
+This example shows basic techniques and functions for working with matrices in the MATLAB language.

 First, let's create a simple vector with 9 elements called a.